Imperial Harem of the Ottoman Empire Served the Sultan in More Ways Than One

 Due to this practice, only a small number of women were chosen to become part of the Sultan’s personal harem of concubines.
 This group of women was governed by the Valide Sultan, typically the Sultan’s own mother.

 An even smaller number of women would be chosen as the Sultan’s favorites, or the hasekis.
 Even these women could be chosen to be married off or sent as gifts to valued members of the Ottoman elite, that is if they hadn’t had sexual relations with the Sultan himself.

 Dorotheum by Joseph Himmel, 1921.
 Shows the hierarchy within a harem ( Public Domain )

 The First Lady of the Harem

 No court lady could leave or enter the premises of the harem without the permission of the Valide Sultan and the eunuchs of the court would answer directly to her.
 The Valide Sultan was also responsible for the education of her son on the intricacies of state politics.
-She was also often asked to intervene on her son’s decisions as a member of the imperial court.
+She was often asked to intervene on her son’s decisions as a member of the imperial court as well.

 - 20,000 Women and 100,000 Castrated Men to Serve the Emperor: The Imperial Harem of China

 - In a Forbidden Place: Hidden Lives in a Harem

 - Topkapi – A Palace of Dreams and Tears from the Ottoman Empire

 Portrait of Emetullah Rabia Gülnuş Sultan, Valide Sultan of the Ottoman Empire, 1695-1715.
 She was the last imperial concubine to be legally married to an Ottoman Sultan. ( Public Domain )